international payments

 What are cross-border payments?

-Wholesale cross-border payments mainly serve the needs of financial institutions, such as banks or, in some cases, fintech companies.
+Wholesale cross-border payments mainly serve the needs of financial institutions, such as banks or, in some cases, fintech companies or institutions.
 They facilitate various activities, ranging from lending, borrowing, foreign exchange, and commodities to trading of equity and debt.

-These payments are not limited to the financial world, though.
-Governments and non-financial companies use them for large transactions related to financial market trading, as well as imports and exports of goods and services.
+These international money transfers are not limited to the financial world, though.
+Governments and non-financial institutions use them for global payments and large transactions related to financial market trading, as well as imports and exports of goods and services.

-Retail cross-border payments, on the other hand, are the most common in the market and encompass transactions between individuals and businesses, including remittances and online purchases.
+Retail cross-border payments, on the other hand, are the most common in the market and encompass transactions between individuals, family members and businesses, including remittances and online purchases.

 Why do cross-border payments matter?

-Driven by the global flow of goods, capital, and people, cross-border payments have become a significant economic force over the last few decades.
+Driven by the entering new markets and global flow of goods, capital, and people, cross border money transfers have become a significant economic force over the last few decades.
 Their value is expected to grow from about $150 trillion in 2017 to over $250 trillion by 2027.
 That’s an impressive increase of $100 trillion in a decade.
 How’s that even possible?

-Well, think of manufacturers expanding their operations across borders, global investments, international trade and e-commerce, and migrants sending money to their home countries.
-All these trends have contributed to the higher demand for cross-border payments and the need to make them as efficient and safe as their domestic counterparts.
+Well, think of private sector or manufacturers expanding their operations across borders, global investments, international trade and e-commerce, and migrants sending money to their home countries.
+All these trends have contributed to the higher demand for cross-border payments and the need to make them as efficient and safe as their domestic payments.

 Cross-border payment methods

-Choosing the right payment method for any given transaction depends on several factors: the transfer amount, transaction speed, currencies involved, and associated fees.
+Choosing the right cross border payment method to send money internationally depends on several factors such as the transfer cross border account, transaction speed, currencies involved, and associated fees.
 It’s thus essential for both businesses and individuals looking to initiate cross-border payments to evaluate the available options carefully and opt for the one that best suits their specific needs.

 Cross-border payment methods take many forms; however, let’s take a look at the most common ones.